 Active Full Backup

-Retention Job for Active Full Backups
+Retention Policy for Active Full Backups

 To be able to restore data from a Veeam Agent backup, you need to have a full backup file and a chain of subsequent incremental backup files on the disk.
 If you delete a full backup file, the whole chain of incremental backup files will become useless.
 In a similar manner, if you delete any incremental backup file before the point to which you want to roll back, you won’t be able to restore data (since later incremental backup files depend on earlier incremental backup files).

-For this reason, if you create an active full backup, in some days there will be more restore points on the disk than specified by retention job settings.
+For this reason, if you create an active full backup, in some days there will be more restore points on the disk than specified by retention policy settings.
 Veeam Agent will remove the full backup chain only after the last incremental backup file in the chain becomes outdated.

 Active Full Backup